Autumn 2024Order now for delivery from week commencing 25th November for pot grown trees or December for bare-root or mixed tree orders.

 Low-chill apple varieties for the UK

-The apple trees we grow today are descended from a species that originated in the mountains of central Asia.
+The apple varieties we grow today are descended from species that originated in the mountains of central Asia.
 As a result they need a period of cold winter weather, with temperatures between freezing and 5C, as part of their annual life cycle.
 In practice most apple varieties need at least 800 hours of winter temperatures a year - which equates to about 4-5 weeks between December and February.

 Historically UK winter temperatures have comfortably exceeded this requirement, but in recent years, particularly in the south of the UK, winter temperatures have been quite mild and winter has started late and finished early.
 Fortunately there are a number of apple varieties which can maintain their annual cycle with much shorter periods of winter weather each year.
 These are known as "low-chill" varieties.